-Arbolus raises $6M from Fuel Ventures and Plug&Play to apply ML to expert knowledge – TechCrunch
+Arbolus raises $6M from Fuel Ventures and Plug and Play to apply ML to expert knowledge – TechCrunch

 Glasswell told me: “In Barcelona we have an awesome office, our own space, a great team it’s certainly a beautiful city, and we’re able to attract really really top talent.
 I mean, people will move from anywhere in the world to go to Barcelona.
 It’s probably been one of the biggest success factors for us so far.
 Does the EU factor, help?
 Yes, I mean the fact that is in the EU in the trading bloc of the union does help… and we thought we’d just be able to build a much more culturally diverse team in the long run.”

-Certainly, the future of work looks like it is shifting towards one where outside experts are used more and more by companies.
+Certainly, the future of work looks like it is shifting toward one where outside experts are used more and more by companies.
 If the gig economy has affected your pizza delivery, it’s also affecting the knowledge economy.